demola07/terraform-beginner-bootcamp-2023/README.md

 `teraform destroy`
 This will destroy resources.

-You can alos use the auto approve flag to skip the approve prompt eg. `terraform apply --auto-approve`
+You can also use the auto approve flag to skip the approve prompt eg. `terraform apply --auto-approve`

 #### Terraform Lock Files